reggi/node-reggi/writing/module-harvesting.md

 }
 ```

+Note here that `trackDevDeps` is a function not an array.
+This is because as mentioned earlier a module can have many local file references.
+The `trackDevDeps` function is run recursively for every local file found in the tree.

 ## Life After the Initial Build

 Maintaining file state is high priority after the initial build of a module.
 It's apparent that the hard links alone will not cut it there's gonna need to be a watch script that builds the module(s) whenever a dependency is saved.
 The problem with that is, without having a map of which local files being used in which project I'd have to build every module, every time something is saved.
 The map would help a ton, even when a module doesn't yet `require()` it.
 Because a file that is already connected to a module would need to be updated to include it, at which time `module-harvest` would run and the new file would be added to the map watch list.
 An expected `--watch` and `-w` flag would be appropriate.